ucc23/ucc/_clusters/collinder393.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 393 is a somewhat close, very rich, very dense object of very high C3 quality.
+    <b>NGC 6716</b> is a very rich, very dense object of very high C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
 It is very well-studied in the literature.<br><br>This object shares a significant percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 21.9
 N_50_val: 721
-scix_url: Collinder%20393
+scix_url: NGC%206716
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |